 I’ve had the idea to make Rice Krispie Treats with a Samoa Girl Scout Cookie theme for a while now, and I’m so happy I finally worked them up.
 I knew I wanted to have the taste of Samoa Cookies but not use actual Samoa Cookies.
 I wanted for you (and me) to be able to make these any time of the year, not just when you have a stash of Girl Scout Cookies.

-Adding the caramel into the marshmallow mixture carries the caramel flavor throughout the entire treat.
+Adding the caramel to the marshmallow mixture carries the caramel flavor throughout the entire treat.
 Breaking up shortbread cookies to mix in with the Rice Krispies and also toasting the coconut instead of leaving it as-is out of the package, really takes these Rice Krispie Treats to a whole new level.
 I am sooooo excited for you to give Amazing Samoa Rice Krispie Treats a try!

-As far as the shortbread cookies go, I found some here in Germany that you may not be able to get where you live…don’t worry…any shortbread cookie will do–Lorna Doone, Pepperidge Farm, the kind in a circle tin you get around Christmas time…or in a pinch I think Keebler Fudge Stripe Cookies would be a great alternative.
+As far as the shortbread cookies go, I found some here in Germany that you may not be able to get where you live…don’t worry…any shortbread cookie will do–Lorna Doone, Pepperidge Farm, the kind in a circle tin you get around Christmas time…or in a pinch, I think Keebler Fudge Stripe Cookies would be a great alternative.

 The caramel you use can also be slightly different than mine.
 I would suggest either using Kraft Caramels (the kind that are little squares wrapped in plastic) or a nice thick caramel sauce that is used to top ice cream.
 Be careful with that.
 There are caramel sauces that are more of a thinly squeezed type of caramel, and then there are bottles of caramel that have more of a hot fudge consistency.
 The hot fudge consistency type is the one you are looking for.
 If you use the packaged caramels, you will need about 20-25 caramels.